TeamDevDev/course-assessment-fall-2024/README.md

   both GitHub and Discord to let them know that you have completed the work.
 - **Step Six**: After you complete the work, the course instructor will provide you with feedback on your submission and then close the issue.
+- **Step Seven**: Repeat these steps if you would like to use another token, up to the maximum of three tokens during the academic semester.

 ## Token Use Template